-On February 3, 2021, we announced the redemption of the Public Warrants.
-As a result of the ensuing exercises of the Public Warrants and the redemption of the remaining Public Warrants, the Company had no Public Warrants outstanding and 3,077,021 Private Warrants outstanding as of April 14, 2021.
+As of December 31, 2020, we had warrants to purchase an aggregate of 24.1 million shares of our Class A common stock outstanding.
+On February 3, 2021, we announced that holders of our 13,333,309 outstanding public warrants to purchase shares of our Class A common stock (the "Public Warrants"), will have until March 5, 2021 to exercise their Public Warrants.
+The Public Warrants were exercisable for an aggregate of 13,333,309 shares of Class A common stock at a price of \$11.50 per share.
+On March 10, 2021, we changed the previously announced redemption date of March 5, 2021 to a new redemption date of March 16, 2021 for the redemption of our outstanding public warrants.
+As of March 16, 2021, 3,589,645 Private Warrants and 13,128,671 Public Warrants were exercised.
 To the extent remaining warrants are exercised, additional shares of Class A common stock will be issued, which will result in dilution to the then-existing holders of Class A common stock and increase the number of shares eligible for resale in the public market.
 Sales of substantial numbers of such shares in the public market or the fact that such warrants may be exercised could adversely affect the market price of our Class A common stock.